Membership terms and conditions

 Subject to any terms and conditions that they set from time to time you can also spend your dividend vouchers in certain independent co-operative businesses, these are:

-- Central England Co-operative Limited;
+• Central England Co-operative Limited; and

-- Chelmsford Star Co-operative Society Limited; and
+• Chelmsford Star Co-operative Society Limited.

-The following independent co-operative societies won’t give you change if your vouchers are worth more than whatever you’re buying.
+These independent co-operative societies won’t give you change if your vouchers are worth more than whatever you’re buying.

 You can only swap your vouchers for cash at Co-op Food stores.